Japanese female beauty practices and ideals: Meiji (1868–1912)

 After the Meiji Restoration in 1868, there was a westernisation of makeup techniques and clothing from the influence of the cultural exchange with the United States and Europe.
-Admiration to the white skin of westerners were often referred to in historical writings, but wavy hair was disapproved of until the mid-1920s.
+Admiration of the white skin of westerners was sometimes recorded in the historical writings of Japanese visitors to the United States, however Japanese men were disheartened to see that white women had red hair and "dog-shaped" eyes, which they considered unattractive.
+The same Japanese male visitors described how they occasionally saw American women with "black hair and black eyes", who they figured were from "some Asian race", and therefore naturally more attractive than white women.

 White skin tone as a symbol of beauty

 Since recorded time, white skin has been highly valued as an element of beauty.
 An old saying mentioned that "white skin makes up for seven defects", meaning that white skin can over shine the lack of other desired physical qualities.
 Light skin in Japan has connotations of national identity and "purity", as lighter skin is seen as "more Japanese".

+However, the "white skin" notion in Japanese culture does not refer to the skin color of Caucasian women.
+The ideal female skin color in Japan would be considered "tan" in the West.
+According to Ashikari, there is a widepread perception in Japan that European women's skin is less beautiful than Japanese women's, as White women's skin is stereotyped as being too pale, reddish, and roughly textured.

 The earliest to conduct research on this topic is by an anthropologist Hiroshi Wagatsuma.
 He argued in his 1967 article that there was a dichotomy in the 1960s of white vs. black with the preference of white heavily endorsed in aesthetic values.
 This preference is rooted in Japan's own tradition, simply for aesthetic preference rather than the influence of western culture.
 In the fieldwork conducted by Ashikari (2005), it was found that the same skin tone shared amongst the Japanese as a race is something they take pride in, and is often expressed to represent "Japaneseness".

-This ideal has sustained into the modern day, and more recently there has been immense consumer activity with the sales of whitening products worldwide, turning it into a multi-billion-dollar industry that is still growing.
-It has transformed from a trivial practice where only the wealthy can partake in, to now accessible by everyone with an enormous amount of different products.